deevannaveed/react-redux-api-football/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Important Note: Please disable your Browser's CORS blacking to run this project.
+## Important Note: Please disable your Browser's CORS blocking to run this project.

 ## Available Scripts